 Achieving, in its base level, is about winning; and many students get a sense of achievement when their team wins.
 We should encourage this but also support students who, for them, participating is an achievement.
 Improved confidence, a great performance, even a single moment in an event can all be highlighted as success.
 Be supportive.

 There are many House events throughout the year from all areas of school life.
 This blend ensures that everyone has the opportunity to represent their House in something that they enjoy or are good at.
-For example House events include; various sporting activities, Masterchef, spelling bee and orienteering.
+For example House events include; various sporting activities, Masterchef, dance, fashion, spelling bees and orienteering.

 Staff facilitate events but we encourage students to take the lead in their management and organisation which further develops their wider skill set as they mature and grow towards college or apprenticeships after they leave the school.
 These competitions regularly attract crowds of supporters cheering for their House.